 All academic administrators will be evaluated annually.
-For this policy, academic administrators are the associate deans, the assistant dean, and the dean of academic affairs.
+For this policy, academic administrators are the deans, the assistant dean, and the Vice Chancellor of Academic Affairs.
 Each evaluation will be conducted by the individual's immediate supervisor and will be based upon the particular responsibilities of the administrative assignment.